How To Turn Off 5G & 5 Reasons You Might Want To

 Let’s address the FAQs of 5G:

-• 5G is unlikely to prevent accurate weather forecasts: There have been some valid concerns from meteorologists about the similarity in the frequencies used by 5G to transmit cellular data and the frequencies used by the satellites that gather weather data.
+• 5G is unlikely to prevent accurate weather forecasts: Meteorologists have had some valid concerns about the similarity in the frequencies used by 5G to transmit cellular data and the frequencies used by the satellites that gather weather data.
 NOAA, the National Oceanic and Atmospheric Administration, posits that this potential interference could reduce forecast accuracy by up to 30%; however, this is a contested claim.

 • 5G is not a conspiracy to read your mind, give you cancer, track your movements, etc: You’ve heard the conspiracy theories.
 Of course, none of them are true!
-5G is not some cartoonish villain’s dastardly device for world domination; it’s just the next iteration of the same cellular technology we’ve been using since the 1990s.
+5G is not some cartoonish villain’s dastardly device for world domination; it’s just the next iteration of the cellular technology we’ve used since the 1990s.

 Why Should I Consider Turning Off 5G?